 Part of Powerlink’s role is to plan and review the future of Queensland’s electricity transmission network so it meets forecast electricity demands.

-We publish the findings of this review in our Annual Planning Report (APR), which is a technical document that outlines where we’ve identified the potential future need for a network augmentation.
-In the APR, and all of our planning documents, when we refer to a ‘network augmentation’ we’re talking about a solution that will increase the ability of the electricity network to carry more electricity.
-We’re not referring to projects that simply replace existing electrical equipment.
+We publish the findings of this review in our Transmission Annual Planning Report (TAPR), which is a technical document that outlines where we’ve identified the potential future need for asset reinvestment (replacement) or network augmentation.
+In the TAPR, and all of our planning documents, when we refer to a ‘network augmentation’ we’re talking about a solution that will increase the ability of the electricity network to carry more electricity.

-All potential solutions to help increase the capacity of Queensland’s high voltage transmission network must be tested using one of two tests developed by the Australian Energy Regulator (AER) to ensure it will have maximum net economic benefits:
+All potential solutions to replace network assets or help increase the capacity of Queensland’s high voltage transmission network that are over a certain threshold, (currently $6 million) must be tested using the Regulatory Investment Test for Transmission (RIT-T) developed by the Australian Energy Regulator (AER) to ensure the recommended solution will have maximum net economic benefits.

 Transmission network, distribution network or non-network alternatives (such

 as demand management or local generation) are considered as options for both